Policy and Procedure No.19

 b.
 The member of staff will ensure the child is as comfortable as possible and away from other children.

 c.
 For unwell and contagious children, the person in charge will phone the emergency contact number, as listed on the child’s registration details in order for the child to be collected from the setting.
 If there is no answer, other listed emergency numbers will be contacted.
-In the case of a head injury the parent/carer or named emergency contact will be informed and if necessary, given the option to collect the child or for the child to remain in the setting.
+In the case of a head injury, or other serious accident, the parent/carer or named emergency contact will be informed and if necessary, given the option to collect the child or for the child to remain in the setting.

 d.
 If the parent/carer cannot be contacted the child will be cared for by the same member of staff until either the end of the session, or when the parent/carer arrives.
 In this case if staff ratios are not met then the Lead Practitioner/Manager or Senior Practitioner will call on another staff member.